 Omeka API Import

-The Omeka API Import plugin allows users to import item data and users from an existing Omeka Classic installation (the "origin") via an API into their own Omeka Classic installation (the "target").
+The Omeka API Import plugin allows users to import item data and users from an existing Omeka Classic installation (the "origin") via the API into their own Omeka Classic installation (the "target").

 You may find this screencast helpful: